marisacasillas/Yeli-CLE/under-review/20200212-submitted/Reviews.md

 # To do (next)

-- Make a new outline for the intro and discussion
+- _Make a new outline for the intro and discussion_
     - Rev1's suggested outline of aims:
         - look at input in child-centric subsistence-farming society to determine factors affecting input quantity
         - look at peaks to investigate whether this reflects child-centricity
-        - check milestones to see whether they are effected by the above x Compress close vs. panoramic discussion x Add methods details asked for by Rev2
+        - check milestones to see whether they are effected by the above
+- ~Compress close vs. panoramic discussion~
+- ~Add methods details asked for by Rev2~
 - Consider strength of hypothetical learning mechanisms
 - Add weaknesses wrt quality and vocab measures (though note CDS is a 'quality' measure already)
     - Rev1 thinks the findings are unsurprising; maybe add more material on indiv. variation used also in TS paper
 - Strengthen introduction of value of peak measures

 ### Editor

 - organization and writing
 - add some (?) supplemental materials to the main text
 - shorten supplemental materials; posting on open access website (?)

 ### AE

 - lacks focus
 - most important result is lost
 - PNG childrearing needs to be presented earlier
 - Make sure linkage between key questions and results are clearer

 ### Reviewer 1

 - overlong and lacking in focus
 - more on methods, which are currently undersold, despite still having significant flaws for investigating ideological differences
 - more on implications for language learning